campbell996/RWPH/README.md

 - An active RWPH licence or unused 7-day trial.
 - Access to the configured RWPH Cloudflare backend.

-### For the backend owner

-- Cloudflare account with Workers and Hyperdrive.
-- Aiven MySQL database, using `defaultdb` in the supplied setup.
-- Node.js LTS + npm locally for Wrangler/setup scripts.
-- Wrangler login to the Cloudflare account that owns the Worker.
-- A Torn API key belonging to the account that receives Xanax licence payments.

 ---

 ## Quick Start — Users